This page contains the findings of systematic reviews undertaken by the EPPI-Centre Health Promotion and Public Health Reviews Facility

 Young people's views

-Schemes to promote healthy weight
+Database of schemes to promote healthy weight

-See also (the links below close this page and take you to a different one)
+See also: (the links below close this page and take you to a different one)

 The government has identified obesity as a priority, and there is considerable policy interest in the UK and internationally in tackling the problem of overweight and obesity in children and young people.